EarthlingInteractive/aframe-geo-projection-component/README.md

 or the flat shader.

 #### LineBasicMaterial shader API
-For a meshType of "line", this library provides a customer shader for a LineBasicMaterial.
+For a meshType of "line", this library provides a custom shader for a LineBasicMaterial.
 To use it, set the shader to `linebasic`
 ```html
 <a-entity material="shader: linebasic; color: red;" ...></a-entity>